 LGBT Issues in Jamaica

 The criminalization of homosexuality in Jamaica dates back to the 1864 Offences Against the Person Act, which calls for a punishment of up to 10 years of hard labor for those convicted of the “abominable crime of buggery.”
 Members of the LGBT community are denied access to basic rights and services, resulting in alarming rates of homelessness and HIV.
-Furthermore, the law breeds a permissive climate in which violence and persecution against LGBT people goes unpunished.
+Furthermore, the law breeds a permissive climate for violence and persecution against LGBT people.

 “We who are homosexuals are seen as the 'devil's own children' ... and passed by on the other side of the street or beaten to death by our fellow citizens.”

 The Offences Against the Person Act of 1864

 Homosexual acts are illegal in Jamaica, levying sentences of up to 10 years of imprisonment with hard labor for those convicted under Article 76 of Offences Against the Person Act of 1864, also known as the “buggery” statute.
 The law is predominately enforced against homosexual men.
 The law states: